1979 Italian general election: Historical background

 On 16 July 1976, Bettino Craxi was elected to the vacant Italian Socialist Party chairman position, ending years of factional fighting within the party.
 Ironically, the "old guard" saw him as short-lived leader, allowing each faction time to regroup.
 However, he was able to hold on to power and implement his policies.
 In particular, he sought and managed to distance his party away from the communists bringing it into an alliance with Christian Democracy and other centrist parties, but maintaining a leftist and reformist profile.

 On 16 March 1978, former Prime Minister and Christian Democratic leader Aldo Moro was kidnapped by the Red Brigades, and five of his bodyguards killed.
 The Red Brigades were a militant leftist group, then led by Mario Moretti.
 Aldo Moro was a left-leaning Christian Democrat who served several times as Prime Minister.
 Before his murder he was trying to include the Italian Communist Party (PCI), headed by Enrico Berlinguer, in the government through a deal called the Historic Compromise.
 The PCI was the largest communist party in western Europe.
 This was largely because of its non-extremist and pragmatic stance, its growing independence from Moscow and its eurocommunist doctrine.
 The PCI was especially strong in areas such as Emilia Romagna, where it had stable government positions and mature practical experience, which may have contributed to a more pragmatic approach to politics.
 The Red Brigades were fiercely opposed by the Communist Party and trade unions, a few left-wing politicians even used the condescending expression "comrades who do wrong" (Compagni che sbagliano).
 The circumstances surrounding Aldo Moro's murder have never been made clear, but the consequences included the fact that PCI did not gain executive power.

-Investigative journalist Carmine Pecorelli was assassinated on March 20, 1979.
-In a May 1978 article, he had drawn connections between Aldo Moro's kidnapping and Gladio.

 In the period of terror attacks of the late 1970s and early 1980s, the parliamentary majority was composed by the parties of the "Arco costituzionale", i.e. all parties supporting the Constitution, including the Communists (who in fact took a very strong stance against the Red Brigades and other terrorist groups).
 However, the Communists never took part in the Government itself, which was composed by the "Pentapartito" (Christian Democrats, Socialists, Social Democrats, Liberals, Republicans).